odoo/documentation/content/developer/reference/frontend/owl_components.rst

 The shape of a `tag` is the following:

     - `colorIndex` is an optional color id.
+    - `icon` is an optional icon displayed just before the displayed text.
     - `id` is a unique identifier for the tag.
     - `img` is an optional image displayed in a circle, just before the displayed text.
     - `onClick` is an optional callback that can be given to the element.
 This allows the parent element to handle any functionality depending on the tag clicked.